 So here goes:

 I really like the way the black thread emphasizes the beets.
 I am less enthusiastic about the way the black thread looks on the leaves - as I feared - some of the delicate details are lost.
 At the same time, the leaf area looks less blurred and mushy.
 Hmmmmm.
-Now thinking about the quilting for the border.
-It must not detract.

 All feedback welcome!